johannaalbers/heart-disease-explanatory-visualization/README.md

 3. Translate findings into an explanatory visualization
 4. Communicate clinically relevant insights to healthcare professionals

 This project was developed as part of a group assignment.
-I mainly took care of part 3 and 4.

 ---